1. Home

 Lot across from the Exploratorium

 There are quite a few parking garages and lots in this area.
-I've listed the best ones on my page on Embarcadero parking, and put them on a map.
+I've listed the best (and safest) ones on my page on Embarcadero parking, and put them on a map.

-Parking discounts: The Exploratorium has an arrangement with the parking lot across from Pier 15 and the garage at Pier 19 ½.
-Use the code 12340000 to get the discount, either with the parking attendant or when paying at the kiosk.
+Parking discounts: The Exploratorium has an arrangement with the parking lot across from Pier 15.
+Use the code 4302100 to get the discount, either with the parking attendant or when paying at the kiosk.
 See their parking page for details.

 Book a parking space.
 If you're driving to the Exploratorium with kids in the car (or not) and looking for convenience, you may want to give the Spot Hero parking app a shot.